-- 4.6.1 Schiebel will provide prior flight notification to Cardiff ATC. - 4.6.2 The trial aircraft will be flown under VLOS rules at the launch site, until RT comms are established with Cardiff ATC, the UA is detected by the Cardiff ATC surveillance, Identified and the UA position validation is complete.
-This will enable the trial aircraft to start BVLOS operation under their OSC/ Operational Authorisation (OA). - 4.6.3 Schiebel will typically maintain an altitude of 900-1,050ft AMSL in transit over the Severn Estuary, and will perform their airborne task within the same altitude range before making an equivalent return trip. - 4.6.4 The Remote Pilot in Command (RPIC) of the Scheibel UA will undertake regular "operations normal" RT communications (no later than 30 minutes) with Cardiff ATC and will advise Cardiff ATC of any inflight deviations from the briefed flight profile. - 4.6.5 The trial aircraft will be flown within the TRA adopting the "Rules of the Air" to avoid crewed traffic.
-Crewed aircraft flights within the TRA will have priority over uncrewed aircraft flights.
-If there is no advice from an Air Traffic Service (ATS,) then both crewed and uncrewed aircraft will be expected to conform to the rules of the air. - 4.6.6 Cardiff ATC will provide the CAP774 Air Traffic Service in accordance with the prescribed conditions of application. - 4.6.7 Schiebel will utilise a surveillance feed to enhance situational awareness and support detection of all cooperative traffic.
+- 4.6.1 Schiebel will provide prior flight notification to Cardiff ATC. - 4.6.2 The RPAS will be flown under VLOS rules at the launch site, until RT comms are established with Cardiff ATC, the RPAS is detected by the Cardiff ATC surveillance, and their ADS-B position correlated through a comparison with the Cardiff ATC SSR radar.
+This will enable the RPAS to start BVLOS operation under their OSC/ Operational Authorisation (OA) - 4.6.3 Schiebel will typically maintain an altitude of 900-1,050ft AMSL in transit over the Severn Estuary, and will perform their airborne task within the same altitude range before making an equivalent return trip.

+- 4.6.4 The Remote Pilot in Command (RPIC) of the Scheibel RPAS will undertake regular "operations normal" RT communications (no later than 30 minutes) with Cardiff ATC and will advise Cardiff ATC of any inflight deviations from the briefed flight profile. - 4.6.5 Cardiff ATC will provide the CAP774 Air Traffic Service in accordance with the prescribed conditions of application. - 4.6.6 Schiebel will utilise a surveillance feed to support situational awareness.